sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-schedule/service-components.md

 ---
-title: "Components reference"
+title: "Service components reference"
-linkTitle: "Components Reference"
+linkTitle: "Service Components Reference"
-reference_title: "Components"
+reference_title: "Service components"
 type: "reference"
-description: "A component is a meaningful selection of Sensu events for a business service, such as database monitoring events.
-Component resources allow you to define and manage elements of a business service.
+description: "A service component is a meaningful selection of Sensu events for a business service, such as database monitoring events.
+Service component resources allow you to define and manage elements of a business service.
 Read this reference to learn more about Sensu's business service components."
 weight: 60
 version: "6.3"
 product: "Sensu Go"